Larysha/rish-blogs/content/post/wsl/index.md

 This section is optional and for those who want to "play" and explore some advanced features of the terminal - it has no effect on functionality, but might make you feel kinda cool when your prompt flashes at you in bright pink 💃 The `settings` -> `themes` section of Fluent Terminal has some colours and aesthetics you can easily change if you don't want to go too far down the rabbit hole.

 If you would *really* like add some flair you can customise the wording and colour of your prompt by editing your `~/.bashrc`  file and changing your prompt string variable `PS1=`.
 You can read more about that [here](https://phoenixnap.com/kb/change-bash-prompt-linux) .

-Alternatively, you may be interested in simply using a pre-built theme, in which case I would recommend [oh-my-bash](https://github.com/ohmybash/oh-my-bash) - this will take you to a GitHub page where you can download the tool. *Note that downloading the tool will create a new `.bashrc` file!*  Your old `.bashrc` will still be there - but it'll have a suffix that looks something like this: `omb-backup-202...` you can copy and paste any important aliases, etc. from this file into the new one.
-To use a theme, open up the `.bashrc` file with something like `nano .bashrc` and edit the `OSH_THEME` variable to a theme of your choice, which you can explore [here](https://github.com/ohmybash/oh-my-bash/wiki/Themes).

 ### How do I access my Windows Files?
 The WSL system is integrated, but still separate from you Windows files.
 If you type `cd` you will find yourself in the `/home` Linux directory, which is generally where you will be working in your Linux system.
 However, if you're working in a Windows directory you can access easily by "mounting" into you C: drive with `cd /mnt/c/Users/windows_usrname/...`